faizan1487/chat-app/README.md

 # chat-app
-This is a chat app built over web scokets using django channels.
+This is a chat app built over web sockets using django channels.